Aku-n06/ASCalendar/README.md

 ```
 ### licence :

-ASBubbleMenu is available under the MIT license.
+ASCalendar is available under the MIT license.
 See the LICENSE file for more info.